WaseekSenju/Data-Structures/Arrays/Remove duplication from a sorted array/README.md

 # Solution

-The array rotation technique was useful here I have to rotate the array till the value of k.
+Here I have learnt the concepts of slow and fast pointers that is k and i.